ericmikkelsen/ericmikkelsen.com-11ty/blog/you-cannot-use-data-urls-in-qr-codes.md

 [MDN on security of top level Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs#security_issues:~:text=the%20URL%20represents.-,Security%20issues,-A%20number%20of)

 That makes sense.
+There's a certain amount of accountability when you have a server hosting something.

 Now I get why Nicholas Jitkoff made [bitty.site](https://about.bitty.site), which does a bunch of voodoo to compress a site into the URL.
 You still need to have had an internet connection at some point.
 But it's not a bad work around.